 The genes coding for the trillions of microorganisms living in and on us are known as the microbiome.
 These microbes play a role not only in digestion but also in keeping our immune system in balance.

 Certain foods called prebiotics and probiotics, exercise, and avoiding unnecessary antibiotics can favor the growth of beneficial bacteria in your body.
-For more on the microbiome and what you can do to optimize it, check out the July Babylon blog Going with your Gut.

 Limit alcohol intake